gbdev/pandocs/src/Four_Player_Adapter.md

 ```

 The lowest setting (RATE = 0) runs the DMG-07 at the normal speed DMGs usually
-transfer data (1KB/s), while setting it to 0xFF runs it close to the slowest
+transfer data (1KB/s), while setting it to \$FF runs it close to the slowest
 speed (2042 bits-per-second).

 SIZE sets the length of packets exchanged between all Game Boys.
 Nothing fancy,